sosy-lab/benchexec/benchexec/tablegenerator/react-table/MIGRATION.md

 ## 5. Goals and Non-Goals

 ### Goals

 - Fully typed TypeScript codebase
 - Strict type checking
 - Clear distinction between automated and manual changes
 - Reproducible migration process

 ### Non-Goals

 - Functional changes to application behavior
 - Refactoring unrelated to type safety
 - Introduction of new features during migration

+---

+## Step 6: Development Environment

+No specific IDE or editor is required for this project.
+TypeScript support is provided via the TypeScript compiler and ESLint, which are executed through npm scripts.

+Developers are expected to use the following commands:

+- `npm run typecheck` – perform standalone TypeScript type checking
+- `npm run lint` – check code style and potential issues
+- `npm run lint:fix` – automatically fix lint and formatting issues

+This ensures a consistent development workflow independent of the editor or IDE used.